The Picture Show

 In an attempt to prevent weapons smuggling into Gaza, Israel's military destroyed some 1,700 homes on the Gaza side of the border from 2000 to 2004, a time of constant Israeli-Palestinian fighting.

-Israel withdrew from Gaza in 2005, and since then, the Palestinians have built the tunnels far more openly.
-Hundreds of shafts are visible along the eight-mile border between Gaza and Egypt, covered only by tarpaulin tents.
+Israel withdrew from Gaza in 2005, and after that, the Palestinians built the tunnels far more openly.
+At times, hundreds of shafts were visible along the eight-mile border between Gaza and Egypt, covered only by tarpaulin tents.

 Despite its withdrawal, Israel has maintained tight limits on Gaza's imports and exports.
 Basic necessities are permitted, but not much else.
 Egypt generally allows Gazans to come and go through the crossing, but also restricts goods.

 With sky-high unemployment in impoverished Gaza, many young men say they have no alternative but to join the tunnel business, which accounts for an estimated 15,000 jobs.